 Treatment for endometriosis

-Doctors typically recommend trying medication treatment for endometriosis first, before opting for surgery if initial treatment fails.
+Doctors typically recommend trying medication for endometriosis before opting for surgery if initial treatment fails.

 Medications for endometriosis are one of the most conservative treatments for endometriosis.
 Medications for endometriosis can help manage pain.
-The medicines for endometriosis include nonsteroidal anti-inflammatory drugs such as ibuprofen (Advil, Motrin IB, others) as well as hormonal medications that aim to stabilize hormonal balance.
+The medicines for endometriosis include nonsteroidal anti-inflammatory drugs such as ibuprofen (Advil, Motrin IB, others) and hormonal medications that aim to stabilize hormonal balance.
 Listed below are the most commonly used medications for endometriosis.

 NSAIDs are a type of pain medication that can help relieve pain caused by endometriosis.
-They work by stopping the release of prostaglandins, one of the main chemicals responsible for pain in general as well as painful periods.
-Starting these medications a day or two before your period works best to prevent the production of prostaglandins and therefore reduce period pain.
-It may take a while, and several doses, for NSAIDs to block the production of prostaglandins and reduce pain.
-NSAIDs medicines do not diminish or avert the growth of endometrial tissue.
+They work by stopping the release of prostaglandins, one of the main chemicals responsible for pain in general and painful periods.
+Starting these medications a day or two before your period works best to prevent the production of prostaglandins and, therefore, reduce period pain.
+It may take a while and several doses for NSAIDs to block the production of prostaglandins and reduce pain.
+NSAID medicines do not diminish or avert the growth of endometrial tissue.

 Most NSAIDs are available without a prescription.

-Ibuprofen (the generic for Advil, Motrin) – Follow the instructions on the package carefully.
-In general, two tablets are taken for the first dose and then one tablet every four to six hours as needed.
-These should be taken with food and perhaps most effective if started a day or two before the pain begins.
+Ibuprofen (the generic for Advil and Motrin): Follow the instructions on the package carefully.
+Generally, two tablets are taken for the first dose and one tablet every four to six hours as needed.
+These should be taken with food and, perhaps, most effectively, if started a day or two before the pain begins.
 Doctors can prescribe higher doses.

-Naproxen (example of brands: Aleve, Naprosyn) – Follow the instructions on the package as the dose and frequency vary depending on the formulation.
-In general, two tablets are taken for the first dose and then one tablet every 8-12 hours as needed, depending on the formulation.
+Naproxen (example of brands: Aleve, Naprosyn): Follow the instructions on the package as the dose and frequency vary depending on the formulation.
+Generally, depending on the formulation, two tablets are taken for the first dose and one tablet every 8–12 hours as needed.
 All tablets should be taken with food and a full glass of water.
 Like ibuprofen, naproxen may be most effective if started a day or two before the onset of typical menstrual pain.
 Doctors can prescribe higher doses.

-The disadvantage of NSAIDs is that they do not always relieve endometriosis-related pain.
+The disadvantage of NSAIDs is that they do not permanently relieve endometriosis-related pain.
 NSAIDs are more effective when associated with other forms of treatment, such as hormonal birth control pills.
-Serious side effects from NSAIDs, although uncommon, include stomach upset, kidney problems, and worsened high blood pressure.
+Although uncommon, serious side effects from NSAIDs include stomach upset, kidney problems, and worsened high blood pressure.

 The most common side effects of NSAIDs are:

-Rare but serious side effects of NSAIDs include:
+Rare but severe side effects of NSAIDs include:

 - Kidney problems